funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 ---------------

-This chapter also relates to writing bash scripts and PowerShell scripts as the syntaxing used is equal.
+This chapter also relates to writing bash scripts and PowerShell scripts as the syntaxes used is equal.

 :code:`--help`
 ^^^^^^^^^^^^^^